Editor’s note: This story was previously published in June 2019. It has since been updated and republished.

 If I could only own one company’s stock, Brookfield Asset Management would be at the top of my list.

-Like Brookfield Renewable, it could be more attractive to U.S. investors to buy TransAlta Corporation (NYSE:TAC) rather than its 64%-owned renewable energy subsidiary TransAlta Renewables (TSE:RNW), which trades on the Toronto Stock Exchange.
+Like Brookfield Renewable, it could be more attractive to U.S. investors to choose TransAlta Corporation (NYSE:TAC) as a one of the best renewable energy stocks to buy rather than its 64%-owned renewable energy subsidiary TransAlta Renewables (TSE:RNW), which trades on the Toronto Stock Exchange.

 TransAlta Renewables is in the process of strengthening its balance sheet.
 Over the past two years, it has cut CAD$900 million of its debt, which should result in the company’s free cash flow doubling over the next three years.